Michael Sweetney: Professional career

 Sweetney was selected by the New York Knicks with the 9th overall pick, in the 2003 NBA draft.
-After a two-year stint with only 42 regular season contests in his rookie year, he was traded to the Chicago Bulls on October 4, 2005, alongside Tim Thomas and Jermaine Jackson, for Eddy Curry and Antonio Davis.
+After a two-year stint with Knicks, during which he played 119 gamers and averaged 7.0 points per game (ppg) and 4.8 rebound per game (rpg), he was traded to the Chicago Bulls on October 4, 2005, along with Tim Thomas, Jermaine Jackson, and four draft picks for Eddy Curry and Antonio Davis and a draft pick.

-Sweetney has battled weight issues throughout his life and career.
-It was reported in The Chicago Tribune that, if Sweetney did not lose a certain amount of weight, his career could be in danger.
+He played 114 games over two seasons with the Bulls, averaging 6.0 ppg and 4.1 rpg, but battled weight issues, which had followed him his whole career.
+The Chicago Tribune reported that if Sweetney did not lose a certain amount of weight, his career could be in danger.

 Sweetney's final NBA game ever ended up being in Game 2 of the 2007 Eastern Conference Semifinals on May 7, 2007.
-In that game, the Bulls would lose 87 - 108 to the Detroit Pistons while Sweetney recorded 2 points in 3 minutes of playing time.
+In that game, the Bulls lost 108-87 to the Detroit Pistons while Sweetney recorded two points in three minutes of playing time.

-In the summer of 2009 he played with the Boston Celtics summer league team.
-He was invited to attend training camp in October 2009 to try out with the Celtics and attempt to resume an NBA career.
-He was waived on October 22.
+In the summer of 2009 Sweetney played with the Boston Celtics summer league team.
+He was invited to attend training camp in October 2009 to try out with the Celtics and attempt to resume an NBA career, but was waived on October 22.
 In early December 2011, Sweetney rejoined the Boston Celtics for training camp, but he was cut on December 22, 2011.

-On January 13, 2012, Sweetney agreed to a deal with the Vaqueros de Bayamon of the BSN, Puerto Rico's basketball league.
-In February 2013, he signed a one-month deal with the Venezuelan team Guaiqueríes de Margarita.
-After his contract expired, he returned to the Vaqueros de Bayamon.
-In February 2014, he signed with Club Atlético Atenas.

-On May 1, 2014, he signed with Brujos de Guayama.
-He was waived on July 1, 2014.

-In November 2015, after more than a year off, Sweetney signed a contract in Uruguay with Urunday Universitario.
+In his post-NBA career, Sweetney spent a decade playing for teams in American minor leagues and abroad, including stints in China, Puerto Rico, the Dominican Republic, Uruguay, and Venezuela.
 Sweetney competed for Team City of Gods in The Basketball Tournament.
 He was a center on the 2015 team who made it to the semifinals, losing to Overseas Elite 84–71.
-Sweetney has since run Tamir Goodman's basketball camp.
+Sweetney later ran Tamir Goodman's basketball camp.

 Coaching career

-In 2019, Sweetney became an assistant coach for the Yeshiva University men's basketball team and head coach of the girls' varsity basketball team at Ramaz School.
+In 2019, Sweetney became an assistant coach for the Yeshiva University men's basketball team before departing in 2023 and head coach of the girls' varsity basketball team at Ramaz School.

+In August 2026, Sweetney was hired as the head boys basketball coach at the Golda Och Academy in West Orange, New Jersey.

+Death

+Sweetney died on September 17, 2026, at the age of 43.
+His death was announced by his widow, India.